DinhVanKhanh/readDir/README.md

 # readDir
 read all dir to execute file
-function getAPI from API POSTMAN
+and function getAPI from API POSTMAN